 I hope you are all doing well and are having a wonderful week.
-I felt it was time for me to talk about going self hosted as a blog as I made the switch in late July so it had been a full month now that I have been learning and embracing life as a self hosted blog.
-It was quite a scary and daunting move and there was a lot of learning to do in such a short space of time.
-But I have learnt a lot along the way and it is such a big decision that I’m sure a few of you are curious about the process if you are interested in making the move yourself.
+It was time for me to talk about going self hosted as a blog.
+I made the switch in late July so it had been a full month now that I have been a self hosted blog.
+It was quite a daunting move, but a very exciting one.
+But I have learnt a lot along the way.
+I’m sure a few of you are curious about the process if you are interested in making the move yourself.

 It wasn’t something I intended to do when I first began blogging but as the months grew on and I was finding out more about the blogging community I discovered blogs which had the most beautiful themes and were able to do more on their site than what I could.
 So I did my research and learnt about ‘WordPress.Org’ and blogs which were self hosted.
 This peaked my interest and from then it was always on the back of my mind.

 You might be asking what the difference is between WordPress.com and WordPress.Org?
 There are a few differences between the two but to break it down into simple terms WordPress.com is the free version where you don’t have to worry about hosting or site maintenance whilst WordPress.org is the self hosted version of WordPress which means you can have ultimate control over the features of your blog.
 If you wish to find out more then you can click – here – to read more about it.

 Why I Went Self Hosted

 The free WordPress is a wonderful platform to start blogging on, it welcomes you into the community and it really helps to introduce the process involved in blogging.
 I thought it was wonderful, I was able to build a blog that featured posts about everything I was interested in.
 This was so exciting to me, I could communicate with people all around the world and interact with fellow bloggers on similar topics.